“I’m a world traveler … My husband and I went to Thailand at the beginning of the year and we loved it!”

 Hmm.
 To be honest, I can’t remember.
 If I brought anything unnecessary, I’d donate or toss it immediately.

-Not all your supplies have to come from a Western country.
+Remember, not all your supplies have to come from a Western country.
 I’d “re-fuel” in the major capitals: New Delhi, Bangkok, Cairo, Kuala Lumpur.

 #4: How did your travels change who you are today?